dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2534: Creativity and art shape societal values and understanding.
+### T2534: Writers and artists help us understand and think about the world differently.

 |Support|
 |---|